-THIS distemper consists in the excess of heat, for the heat of the womb is necessary for conception, but if it be too much, it nourisheth not the seed, but disperseth its heat, and hinders the conception; this preternatural heat is sometimes from the birth, and makes them barren.
+This distemper consists in the excess of heat, for the heat of the womb is necessary for conception, but if it be too much, it nourisheth not the seed, but disperseth its heat, and hinders the conception ; this preternatural heat is sometimes from the birth, and makes them barren.
 But if it be accidental, it is from hot causes, that bring the heat and the blood from the womb.
 It arises also from internal and external medicines, and from too much hot meats, drinks, and exercise.
-Those that are troubled with this distemper have but few courses, and those yellow, black, burnt or sharp; have hairs betimes upon their privities; they are very prone to lust, and are subject to the headach, and abound with choler.
-And, when the distemper is strong upon them, they have but few terms and out of order, being bad and hard to flow; and in time they become hypochondriacs, and for the most part barren, having sometimes a frenzy of the womb.
+Those that are troubled with this distemper have but few courses, and those yellow, black, burnt or sharp ; have hairs betimes upon their privities: they are very prone to lust, and are subject to the headach, and abound with choler.
+And, when the distemper is strong upou them, they have but few terms out of order, being bad and hard to flow; and in time they become hypochondriacs, and for the most part barren, having sometimes a frenzy of the womb.

-The remedy is to use coolers so that they offend not the vessels that must open for the flux of the terms.
-Therefore inwardly use coolers, such as succory, endive, violets, water lilies, sorrel, lettuce sandors, and syrups and conserves made thereof.
-Also take conserve of succory, violets, water lilies, burrage, each an ounce, conserve of roses half an ounce, diamargariton frigid, diatrasnatolon, each half a dram, and with syrup of violets, or juice of citrons, make an electuary.
-For outward application make use of ointment of roses, violets, water lilies, gourds, Venus navel, applied to the back and loins.
+The remedy is to use coolers so that they offend not the vessels but must open for the flux of the terms.
+Therefore inwardly use coolers, such as succory, endives, violets, water likes, sorrel, lettuce andors and stryps and conserves made thereof.
+Also take conserve of roses half an ounce, diamargarian fright, diatrasmatolon, trom, make an electuary.
+For outward specification make use of enitment of roses, violets, water likes, gourds, Venus narvel, applied to the back and loins.

 Let the air be cool, her garments thin, and her meat be with endive, lettuce, succory and barley.
 Give her no hot meats, nor strong wine, unless mixed with water.
-Rest is good for her, but she must abstain from copulation, though she may sleep as much as she will.
+Rest is good for her, but he must abstain from copulation, though she may aleep as much as she will.